SDS Template Application

 Configured variants of the SDS template application are provided in a separate GitHub repository github.com/Arm-Examples/sds-examples.
 These examples show the usage of the SDS-Framework with real-world devices and use cases.

-For details refer to README.md files that are included with the example configurations.
+For details, refer to the README.md files included with the example configurations.